-All Assistant Stewards at international Events should preferably hold at least a Level 1 status.
-If this is not the case they must have received formal instruction in their specific responsibility from the Chief Steward.
+All Assistant Stewards at international Events must hold at least a Level 1 status.
+National Officials can still be appointed until 31.12.2024 and if this is the case, they must have received formal instruction in their specific responsibility from the Chief Steward.